Isekai-Project/mediawiki-extension-IsekaiAIReview/README.md

 And then, install the Moderation extension: [https://github.com/edwardspec/mediawiki-moderation](https://github.com/edwardspec/mediawiki-moderation)

-Install composer packages (If you download the release, ignore it)
+Install composer packages: (If you download the release, ignore it)
 ```php
 composer update
 ```